taikatta/Mileston4-EggSellNT/README.md

 The purpose of the project is to build a full-stack site based around business logic used to control a centrally-owned dataset.

-The site allows users to search eggs, they can search by farm as well, and after login they can purchase the products.
+The site allows users to search eggs by keywords, they can search by farm as well, and after login they can purchase the products.

 The project has the following sections:

 * Home page
 Contains a background image, clicking anywhere on the background image opens the shop page.
 The javascript behind it is from [Stackoverflow](https://stackoverflow.com/questions/40749122/open-new-tab-when-user-click-anywhere-on-the-page-only-once)

 * Shop page
 Contains all the available products (eggs).

 * Farm page
 You can view the farms from where the eggs arrive.

 * Login / Register page
 Login page with option to register if someone is not a member yet.

 * Profile page
 If the user is logged in there is a Profile page, where the user can check their order history.

 * Cart
 After a product is added to the cart, the user can view the containt of the cart here.

 [Back to Top](#table-of-contents)